bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Use the new decorations thing to spawn in crap around the boostable radius -- spawn_decorations() Triggers spawn_decoration actions defined in the entity prototype or does nothing if entity is not "turret" or "unit-spawner".
+-- We should probably make it an option in the mod to disable this...

 -- TODO What if instead of having a "range" as turrets do, we create a custom "spotting range" property and then make our own graphics.draw() calls to highlight the radius of the spotlight on mouseover / item in hand / on map?
 (This could be useful for showing ranges of boostable friends, too.
 (And we could use the terrain decoration to show that after construction))
+-- entity/RadiusVisualisationSpecification is the prototype place to define effect radii

 -- TODO dead dummy seeking searchlights need to leave ghosts for real searchlights -- TODO also need to handle construction ghosts for boosted turrets, etc